 Once you access the images, you must measure the distance between A' and B'.
 But of course, A' and B' are the position in which Venus is seen from the two different observatories, so the spots A' and B' are in different images.
 To measure the distance, we should first merge those two images in one, so that we have a final image in which we do can see both points at the same time.

-To do so, you must select two images that where taken at the exact same time, one from each observatory.
-They will look as the images above.
-Using an image processing program such as Gimp or Photoshop, or the tool provided in CESAR webpage, you must merge them in a way that allows you to see the two Venuses at the same time.
 Before merging them you may have to align the images, so that the sun is in the exact same position in both.
 The best way to align the images is by checking the position of the sunspots (those green circled).
 Just let one image be fixed as reference, and move, flip, resize and rotate the other one until the sunspots in both of them are in the exact same position.
 After merging them, you should get something like the image below, where the sunspots from both original images are in the same position, and the two images of Venus are visible.